Our Top Picks

 If your kid is into Paw Patrol, this cool fire truck will inspire their pretend play.
 The 2-foot ladder extends so they can have their characters "climb" up and rescue the day.
 "Water guns" also help them put out any fires that arise as they shoot out of the fire truck.

-Your 3-year-old will enjoy playing with all of the bells and whistles on this toys.
+Your 3-year-old will enjoy playing with all of the bells and whistles on these toys.
 Just be sure to have two AA batteries on hand when opening the package.

 How We Tested

 We bought four of our readers’ favorite gifts for 3-year-old boys that our reviewers tested for 18 hours.
 We asked our testers to consider the most important features when using these gifts, from their complexity to their age appropriateness.
 We’ve outlined the key takeaways here so that you, too, know what to look for when shopping.

 What to Look for in a Gift for a 3-Year-Old-Boy